aksimhal/SynapseAnalysis/docs/README.md

 The 'user guide' section contains a link to a sample runme to see if things installed alright.

 ## User Guide
+Prior to running the program, the user has to create a runme.py file, similar to the example file linked to below.
+In this file, you have to create 'queries' - python dictionary objects with specify where the data is located, which channels are presynaptic and which ones are postsynaptic, and how many slices each channel's puncta should span.
+Then, you have to specify which channel is the 'antibody of interest' and which antibodies are the 'reference antibodies.'
+The antibody of interest is the one you are trying to develop (ie PSD-95) and the 'reference antibody' is another anitbody (ie synapsin) used to determined colocalization or adjacency.
+Once these have been established, the main function runs the tool and outputs an excel sheet with the desired results.

+## Notes - Sample Runme
 After installing the tool, navigate to https://github.com/aksimhal/SynapseAnalysis/tree/master/data/SACT_example/ and open runme.py.
-To run this file, download the sample data from here: .
-First, open the file and change the filepath to the location of the dowloaded data.
-Notes on how the tool works are included in the comments.
+Instructions on how to use the runme are included in the readme.md file included in the folder.

 To run the data presented in the paper, navigate to https://github.com/aksimhal/SynapseAnalysis/tree/master/data/antibody_analysis.
 The readme file in that directory explains what each file is for and what's needed to run it.

-Please email me (Anish) at anish.simhal@duke.edu if you have any questions.